ZSHJoanna/pycs-diy/docs/tutorial/drawing.rst

 The splines introduced in the previous section are used to draw simulated curves with known time delays.
 These mock curves can be made very similar to the real observations.

 At the bottom of this page a single function to build an entire population of simulated curves is presented.
 This will be extensively used to empirically evaluate the accuracy of curve shifting methods.
 But before looking at this wrapper, we have to introduce the details of how these curves are drawn, step by step.
+If you are not interested in the details, you can skip this part and simply follow this `notebook <https://gitlab.com/cosmograil/PyCS3/-/blob/master/notebook/Uncertainties%20estimation.ipynb>`_

 Drawing individual curves